-Next Up; Charlotte
+Next Up; Michigan Doubleheader

-We have added a link to a recap of the previous race to the menu on the right side of this page.
+We have a link to a recap of the previous race to the menu on the right side of this page.

 Session Two Standings